 Pathologists use the word acanthosis when the epidermis looks thicker than normal for that area of the body.
 It is a descriptive term for what is seen under the microscope and not a diagnosis although it is often used to help make a diagnosis.

 Used alone, acanthosis is different than the diagnosis “acanthosis nigricans” which refers to a velvety thickening of the skin when examined without a microscope.
-Unlike acanthosis, acanthosis nigricans does not show thickening of the epidermis when examined under the microscope.
+Acanthosis nigricans does not show thickening of the epidermis when examined under the microscope.

 The squamous cells give the skin its strength and acanthosis is often a response to ongoing and chronic irritation of the skin.

 Common conditions associated with this change include: